 - Family and community involvement that instills a passion for learning and growth

 - Academic success that prepares students for a lifetime of academic achievement

-RMS applies the world-famous Reggio Emilia approach as the foundation to help guide our learners through a project-based curriculum that empowers students to reach their full potential by:
+Riverside applies the world-famous Reggio Emilia approach as the foundation to help guide our learners through a project-based curriculum that empowers students to reach their full potential by:

 - Developing effective relationships with peers and adults